SilkRose/Pony/stories/deternal/deternal.md

 Rainbow flew above them as the show started.
 She was extremely happy and proud to be the captain now.
 She spent years working her way up the ranks and instilling loyalty and friendship among the other cadets.

-Rainbow joined the rest of the Wonderbolts and leads them in an amazing chorus of daring stunts and fast flying.
+Rainbow joined the rest of the Wonderbolts and led them in an amazing chorus of daring stunts and fast flying.
 She never did take any of her friends' warnings about safety all that serious.
 She would just shrug and tell them that's she's survived all kinds of worse accidents.

-Pinkie's eyes followed Rainbow as she felt Twilight rest her chin n the top of her head.
+Pinkie's eyes followed Rainbow as she felt Twilight rest her chin on the top of her head.
 She blushed and held Twilight hoof a bit tighter.

-Rarity saw this and leans over to Fluttershy, and whispered, "Those two are having a good time."
+Rarity saw this and leaned over to Fluttershy, and whispered, "Those two are having a good time."

 Fluttershy responded, "I just hope Rainbow takes it easy, she's doing so many dangerous stunts…"